pablobm/pygame-tutorial/00200-draw-image-on-screen/text.md

 It's time to draw an image on the screen.
 Find one you would like to draw, and put the file in the same folder as the code.

 First we need to get hold of the screen.
 When we create a a screen (a window) with `set_mode`, the function "returns" a screen.
-This means we can create a variable and store the screen there.
-Modify the code to do this:
+This means we can create a variable and store the screen there. **Modify** the existing code to do this when it creates the window:

 ```python
 screen = pygame.display.set_mode([800, 600])